edugonzaloalmorox/edugonzalm/content/about/_index.md

 hidden = true
 +++

-I am an applied economist at Newcastle University with interests in health and data.
-Prior to start my PhD I worked as a NIHR research methods fellow at the Institute of Health & Society.
+This is my website

 ***

 ### Research

-My research is based on the anaylsis of long term care in England.
-I also have interests in unhealthy behaviours and open software.
+I am an economist with interest in quantitative methods.